the-utsav-gautam/PYTHON/README.md

 # PYTHON
-This repository contains all the projects that I make in Python.
+This repository contains all the projects that I make in Python programming.